 Last week a colleague noted "When you start working with other people, you spend a lot more time thinking about their paychecks than your own."

 AMEN TO THIS.
 Things were tight over at the Empire this month, and at a certain point I made the decision to pay my staff instead of myself this pay period.
 Oddly, it was WAY easier to do that than to even consider delaying everyone else's checks.

-Remember back in January when I said that I was going to try my darndest to get remote staff together every six months?
+Remember back in January when I said that I was going to try my darndest to get remote staff together every year?
 Well, I'm doing it!
 This weekend, the Empire's entire editorial staff (plus our long-suffering developer) will be gathering together for a staff retreat in the woods.